Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-The massively "bursty" nature of data (different nodes of the layer want to use the communication subsystem at the same moment) also makes the case harder.
-The commonly used global bus is overloaded with messages (for a detailed discussion see~\textbf{\cite{VeghTemporal:2020}}), that may lead to a "communicational collapse" (demonstrated in Figure~5.(a) in ~\cite{CommunicationCollapse:2018}): at an extremely large number of cores, exceeding the critical threshold of communication intensity, leads to unexpected and drastic change of network latency.
+The massively "bursty" nature of data (different nodes of the layer want to use the communication subsystem simultaneously) also makes the case harder.
+The commonly used global bus is overloaded with messages (for a detailed discussion see~\textbf{\cite{VeghTemporal:2020}}).
+That overload may lead to a "communicational collapse" (demonstrated in Figure~5.(a) in ~\cite{CommunicationCollapse:2018}): at an extremely large number of cores, exceeding the critical threshold of communication intensity, leads to an unexpected and drastic change of network latency.